yuwie10/nih-awards/README.md

 sleep/ageing                 |  320          |  237                 |  226                 |  315
 substance abuse/addiction    |  247          |  216                 |  197                 |  469
 virology                     |  266          |  330                 |  491                 |  405

-&nbsp;&nbsp; * A few thoughts: We see that grants associated with child obesity/diabetes research were the most common highly funded research topic, with 1635 grants funded in the top 75th percentile compared to 619 in the bottom 25th percentile.
-Although fewer total HIV grants were funded compared to child obesity, an HIV proposal is almost 4x as likely to be in the top 75th percentile compared to the bottom 25th percentile (706:192).
-Suprisingly, cancer research proposals were almost 2.5x more likely to be funded in the bottom 25th percentile (1119 cancer grants) compared to the upper 75th percentile (459 grants).
 * Study section: Grants are reviewed and funded by one of 250 different [study sections](https://public.csr.nih.gov/studysections/Standing/Pages/default.aspx), depending on the research topic, and our trained model identified the study section as the most important predictor of funds.
-For example, almost 4800 grants funded by the NIH's [special emphasis panels](https://public.era.nih.gov/pubroster/#sep) were in the top 75th percentile of funding compared to only ~2500 that were in the bottom 25th percentile of funding.
+For example, almost 4800 grants funded by the NIH's [special emphasis panels](https://public.era.nih.gov/pubroster/#sep) were in the top 75th quartile of funding compared to only ~2500 that were in the bottom 25th quartile of funding.
 A grant that is reviewed and accepted by one of these panels thus has a very high chance of being funded.
-* Organization: The organization/institute associated with the grant was also predictive of the proposal's funding percentile; however, given the number of unique organizations (1067), it is difficult to resolve the contribution of any individual organization.
+* Organization: The organization/institute associated with the grant was also predictive of the proposal's funding quartile; however, given the number of unique organizations (1067), it is difficult to resolve the contribution of any individual organization.

 The notebooks containing the full analyses are as follows: